sftpplus/sftpplus-docker/README.rst

 * Adjust `SFTPPLUS_OS` and `SFTPPLUS_VERSION` in `Dockerfile`
   to match the downloaded version.
-  The Dockerfile from this repo works with the SFTPPlus trial version too.
+  The Dockerfile from this repository works with the SFTPPlus trial version too.

 * From inside the main directory, build the `sftpplus` image with (replace `3.44.0.trial` with your preferred tag)::

-    docker build -t sftpplus:3.44.0.trial .
+    docker build --tag sftpplus:3.44.0.trial .

 * If successful, you should see the new available Docker image with::